synaptics-astra/doc/linux/index.rst

 automatically determine what type of pipeline to construct based on automatic file type recognition (see `Gstreamer documentation <https://gstreamer.freedesktop.org/documentation/playback/playbin.html?gi-language=c>`__).
 This simplifies pipeline creation.

-Playbin will autodetect the media file located at uri and create a pipeline for it.
+Playbin will autodetect the media file located at the specified uri and create a pipeline for it.
 It will then display the video on the video sink and render the audio on the audio sink.
 The video-sink and audio-sink parameters are optional.
 I they are not included the default video and